Skip to main content

 A screenshot of two Microsoft Word signature lines with the persons' names highlighted and their titles below their names.

 4. A Sign pop-up box appears.
-At the X, type your name.
+At the X, type your name, sign using the mouse or another pointing device, or select an image file of your signature.

 A screenshot of the Microsoft Word sign box.